 As our conversation continued, I asked Pat how she was spending her days.
-She explained how there's a lot more work to do with more people and yikes, I don't think she realized she was running a bed and breakfast for her grandchildren.
+She explained how there's a lot more work to do with more people at home.
+Yikes, I don't think she realized she was running a bed and breakfast for her grandchildren.
 That's why sometimes sharing your story with a friend can help you find solutions.

-- Each grandchild should cook dinner once a week.
-This might include teaching them how to cook and they're going to grumble until it becomes routine.
-Everyone will benefit when you sit down together for dinner … and this might be another one of your house rules.
+- Have each grandchild cook dinner once a week.
+This involves teaching them how to cook and they'll grumble until it becomes routine.
+Everyone will benefit when you sit down for dinner as they'll understand the effort that goes into preparing a meal.

-All of these ideas made a lot of sense to Pat, and she seemed to relax a bit when she realized she could reduce her workload while exerting more control over what's happening in her home.
-While Pat isn't currently on Facebook, she said she was willing to sign up in order to join my Savvy Homeowner Club (click to learn more) where we can continue this dialog to create a home that she can enjoy, even when her grandchildren are living with her.
+All of these ideas made a lot of sense to Pat.
+She seemed to relax a bit when she realized she could reduce her workload while exerting more control over what's happening in her home.
+Hoping she's once again able to enjoy her home, even when her grandchildren are living with her.